mwdle/VPA/README.md

   <img src="display.gif" alt="animated" width="45%"/>
 </p>

-Temporary:
+Temporary stuff to add to README: add notes about docker: docker build -t mwdle/vpa:latest . docker compose -p vpa up -d (Change bind mounts - if using limit on file number, bind mount folders cannot contain any files not created by VPA.)
-docker build -t mwdle/vpa:latest .
+Make note about generating integrity hashes for all scripts and styles loaded from html file: openssl dgst -sha384 -binary script.js | openssl base64 -A
-docker compose -p vpa up -d (Change bind mounts - if using limit on file number, bind mount folders cannot contain any files not created by VPA.) openssl dgst -sha384 -binary script.js | openssl base64 -A trusted proxy range
+Make note about trusted proxy range

-# THE REST OF THIS README IS COPEID FROM https://github.com/mwdle/IDC AND IS NOT UP TO DATE
+# THE REST OF THIS README IS COPIED FROM https://github.com/mwdle/IDC AND IS NOT UP TO DATE

 ## Functionality:
 * Websockets server with interactive and stateful pixel canvas that mirrors input all webserver clients in realtime (http://\<espIP\>).